anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 02 - Igniting Our App.md

 ## _If we remove the CDN Links_
 - Then it will throw an error that <b>`React is mot defined`</b>
-- And it will display only what is there in HTML, not the content which id rendered in React(as we have removed the CDN links & also we jave just installed react but not used it i.e. imported React JS)
+- And it will display only what is there in HTML, not the content which id rendered in React(as we have removed the CDN links & also we have just installed react but not used it i.e. imported React JS)

 ## _[Now]: Import React from Node modules_